keller-mark/compasce/README.md

 This format serves as a convention for how to organize pre-computed comparison results and store them on-disk.
 It will not support all possible comparative use cases, but instead aims to support a set of common use cases that we have identified.

-The comparative data format, again, is a container Zarr store for existing formats from the scverse ecosystem, themselves also stored via Zarr.
+The ComparativeData object, on-disk, is a container Zarr store for existing formats from the scverse ecosystem, which themselves can also be stored via Zarr, leveraging the hierarchy of groups/arrays concepts.

 <!-- raw text for https://tree.nathanfriend.com
 my_atlas.cdata.zarr